 When households increase their consumption, the demand for goods and services increases.
 The business then responds by increasing output to generate more profit.
 Internal capital, for example, for investment, also grows more robust as companies spend less on taxes.

-How the world recovered after the Covid-19 pandemic is a good example to illustrate the economic boomlet.
+How the world recovered after the COVID-19 pandemic is a good example of the economic boomlet.
 The pandemic has contracted economic growth in the United States and the Eurozone.
-Their economy plunged into a trough in 2Q2020, forcing the government to intervene by launching stimulus.
+Their economies plunged into a trough in 2Q2020, forcing the government to intervene by launching stimulus.

-In Europe, EU leaders agreed on the Next Generation EU (NGEU) recovery package to provide additional spending of EUR750 billion in total.
+In Europe, EU leaders agreed on the Next Generation EU (NGEU) recovery package, which provides additional spending of EUR750 billion.
 Meanwhile, from the fiscal side, the European Central Bank (ECB) has decided to provide monetary policy support through additional asset purchases of EUR120 billion until the end of 2020 (quantitative easing).

-President Biden signed the American Rescue Plan in the United States to provide coronavirus relief at an estimated cost of USD 1.844 billion.
+President Biden signed the American Rescue Plan in the United States, which provides coronavirus relief at an estimated cost of USD 1.844 billion.
 It was another round of the stimulus package to tackle the pandemic.

 Previously, the Trump administration signed up to USD868 billion as part of the Consolidated Appropriations Act of 2021.
 In addition, there was a USD483 billion Paycheck Protection Program and Health Care Enhancement Act.
 Meanwhile, the Coronavirus Aid, Relief and Economy Security Act (“CARES Act”) cost up to USD 2.3 trillion (around 11% of GDP).